hasannadeem/mesabite-frontend/README.md

 # Mesabite - Test Project

-React test project which manages categories and their folders of menus.
+React test project which creates dynamic menu on the home page, displaying categories and their corresponding folders.
+Users can easily update or delete categories and folders.

 # Technologies Used